daunkim18/Capstone-Project/milestone3/Documentation/finalreport.md

 ### Model Evaluation Section
 #### YOLOv8
-1. The precision-recall curves (PR), F1 curves, and confusion matrices are available in `milestone3/Yolov8/model` as PR_curve.png, F1_curve.png, and confusion_matrix.png respectively.
+1. The precision-recall curves (PR): `milestone3/Yolov8/model`

+2. F1 curves: `milestone3/Yolov8/model`

+3. Confusion matrices `milestone3/Yolov8/model`

-2. Predicted outputs on unseen images are saved in the `milestone3/Yolov8/Predicted_images` folder, with bounding boxes overlaid using OpenCV.
+5. Predicted outputs: `milestone3/Yolov8/Predicted_images` folder, with bounding boxes overlaid using OpenCV.

 #### YOLOv11
 - All training visual outputs are located in `Yolov11/runs/detect/trainXX/` (e.g., `train13/`, `train14/`).

 ### Results Section — YOLOv8
 #### YOLOv8
-1. See full evaluation log for YOLOv8 in `milestone3/Yolov8/model` respectively.
+1. Evaluation log for YOLOv8: `milestone3/Yolov8/model`.

 2. For figures like PR Curve, Confusion Matrix:
    The corresponding figures are stored in the visuals/ directory and are referenced in the report as: